apache/spark/docs/sql-programming-guide.md

 </div>
 </div>

-To load a csv file you can use:
+To load a CSV file you can use:

 <div class="codetabs">
 <div data-lang="scala"  markdown="1">